Skip to content

 • – Diver’s Quarters Pearler’s Shack sleeps max 10 people.

-• – Master Pearler’s Private Retreat sleeps max 12 people.
+• – Master Pearler’s Private Retreat sleeps max 14 people.

 Yes, we provide linen and towels for all accommodation except campsites and van sites.
-Pool towels are available for hire from reception.

 Yes we do!